cenatus/situationists-walkman/README.md

     text += "Accuracy: \(geoTrackingStatus.accuracy.description)"
 ```

 An app renders location anchors using an asset that’s less exact if geotracking is off by a small distance, such as when accuracy is [`.low`][15].
-For example, the sample app renders a location anchor as a large ball several meters in the air rather than an arrow that rests its point on a real-world surface.
+For example, the sample app renders a location anchor as a large ball several meters in the air rather than an arrow pointing to a real-world surface.

 ## Center the Map as the User Moves